Conditions of carriage

 9.3 UNACCOMPANIED MINORS (UM)

-Acceptance for carriage unaccompanied children (UM) has to be registered with us in advance.
+Acceptance for Carriage of unaccompanied children (UM) has to be registered with us in advance.
 UM will not be accepted for Carriage, if, before departure, bad weather conditions or other extraordinary circumstances indicate that it might be difficult to land at the scheduled place of arrival.

 9.4 SPECIAL MEALS